splunk/urlprompt/docs/urlp/index.md

 # Getting started

 This guide outlines how to set up a new URLP deployment.
-The supported deployment option is through provided docker-compose files using a SQLite3 database as persistence which should work fine for most scenarios.
+The supported deployment option is through provided docker-compose files using a SQLite3 database file to persist application data.

 ## Prerequisites

-* CentOS
 * Docker
 * docker-compose